MyTransport SG

 Supervotes

-What were chosen: The decider eventually picked on a revamped homepage with more transport features e.g. Bicycle, Walk, LRT, Ferry and Explore function.
-Additional pages such as Recommended attractions to visit were also included.
-The team shall also work on displaying estimated travel fares to destinations on the map.
-We would also explore showing a map in the Bus section to direct users to the bus stop.
+The Decider eventually selected a revamped homepage featuring additional transport options such as Bicycle, Walk, LRT, Ferry, and an Explore function.
+New pages, including Recommended Attractions, were also added.
+The team planned to display estimated travel fares to destinations on the map and explore adding a map in the Bus section to guide users to the nearest bus stop.

 Vote on Solutions